jeya-m-jose/IP-based-square-Pic-Maze-Solver-/README.md

 ## Recognition

-This work secured us the spot of finalists for Eyantra -2016-2017.( i.e Top 32 in the 3000 participating teams)
+This work secured us Completion Certificate and the spot of finalists for Eyantra -2016-2017.( i.e Top 32 in the 3000 participating teams)